 The Book Thief – Markus Zusak

 The Book Thief was #1 on the Dymocks 101 list of 2016, so I knew finding a bargain copy was just a matter of patience.
 When a book is announced as a winner of any kind, there’s a rush to buy it and everywhere sells out, then there’s a lull as everyone reads it, and then eventually it starts showing up in garage sales and secondhand bookstores.
-Sure enough, I managed to pick up The Book Thief about twelve months after its nomination for just $4.
+That’s why super-popular-major-best-sellers can be some of the best book bargains you’ll find, if you’re patient.
+Sure enough, I managed to pick up The Book Thief about twelve months after its nomination, for just $4.
+There’s a few copies almost as cheap left on Amazon, get in quick!

 The Hunger Games – Suzanne Collins